bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Tim Ruffing**: 00:38:22

-Combine them, compress them into a `single file signature`.
+Combine them, compress them into a single file signature.

 **Pieter Wuille**: 00:38:25

 But there are two points where basically everyone has to wait for everyone to do something And so that's why we say it has three rounds.
 And whenever it has more than one round, we say it's an interactive scheme.
-Because it isn't just a, you know, `fire and forget`.
+Because it isn't just a, you know, fire and forget.
 They have to do something and then wait for the others to do something else.
-Now, `MuSig2`, because we're already starting of it, is sort of a strict improvement over `MuSig1`.
+Now, MuSig2, because we're already starting of it, is sort of a strict improvement over MuSig1.
 The primary thing it does is, well, it actually has two rounds with a proof that appears unbroken so far.
-And with good reasons, like the argument that was found, like why the `MuSig1` proof couldn't be secured, that argument does not apply to the `MuSig2` proof so there are very good reasons to believe that that is actually correct.
+And with good reasons, like the argument that was found, like why the MuSig1 proof couldn't be secured, that argument does not apply to the MuSig2 proof so there are very good reasons to believe that that is actually correct.

 **Tim Ruffing**: 00:39:17

 It's not only two rounds in a sense it's even better than this because what you also can do is you can pre-process the first round which basically means you can run the first round without knowing the message or in our case usually the transaction you want to sign.
-So that means like we can run this first round and like okay then we need to keep `state` so we exchange messages for the `first round` and then only later if we now know okay this is a transaction we want to sign, this is a spend we want to make.
+So that means like we can run this first round and like okay then we need to keep state so we exchange messages for the first round and then only later if we now know okay this is a transaction we want to sign, this is a spend we want to make.
 Now we, at that point, we only need to do one more round.
-So it's basically, you could call it `half-interactive` or something like that.
+So it's basically, you could call it half-interactive or something like that.

 **Pieter Wuille**: 00:39:57

-I think the best way of looking at this, Like you can think of this `pre-processing round`, the `first round` of the two signing steps, you can do that at key setup time.
+I think the best way of looking at this, Like you can think of this pre-processing round, the first round of the two signing steps, you can do that at key setup time.
 But you could also do it later, but like you can see this as an extension of the setup because-

 **Tim Ruffing**: 00:40:15